XertroV/aec-membership-test-simulator/README.md

 Additionally, this promoted common practices which meant the political elite could change the legislative requirements **dramatically** to effectively eliminate competition.

-If the previous status quo was 550 members, and the AEC promulgated a culture of not going beyond this, and then parliament decides to radically change the limit (there is no reason they could not have done this gradually over, say, 10 years with a small bump each year), at what point do we acknowledge that something is rotten?
+If the previous status quo was 550 members, do to the AEC promulgating a culture of not going beyond this, and then parliament decides to radically change the limit (there is no reason they could not have done this gradually over, say, 10 years with a small bump each year), at what point do we acknowledge that something is rotten?

 The AEC is on record about why it imposes a limit on membership lists used for verification: